 Thank you for your question.
 Kissing is a least risky sexual activity.
-The only STI one needs to be concerned about is Herpes (HSV 1 & 2).
-It’s important to note that many people have the herpes infection and people are embarrassed talking about it considering the stigma around it.
+Herpes (HSV 1 & 2) is the only STI that is know to spread through kissing.
+Herpes is one of the most common infections but the stigma around it makes it difficult to speak about it.
 If you’re concerned about herpes and you think that you or your partner may have it, its best to have an honest discussion with your partner and discuss ways to prevent its spread.
-Consult your health care provider would be an added advantage.

 Having a chat with your health care provider would help in taking medications that can reduce the chances of transmission and management of a herpes outbreak.